How Minimalist Do You Want To Go in Your Next Home?

 • Travel and Home Ownership.
 Millennials love to travel.
 Instead of saving money to purchase a home of their own, millennials spend their earnings on seeing the world.
 A tiny home allows you the opportunity to do both.
 You can own a home and see the world – in fact, you can see much of the world from your tiny home!
 There’s rentable land all over the country, and as long as you built your tiny house to be mobile, you can pack up and leave anytime you’d like.
-If you’ve dreamed of making your way across the country and spending extended time in each stop, a tiny house is definitely the way to go.
+If you’ve dreamed of making your way across the country and spending extended time at each stop, a tiny house is definitely the way to go.

 • Useful Space.
 It’s true that a small space is much easier to maintain, as in tiny homes, but small homes can also be segmented better.
 In a tiny home, for instance, there is generally either a couch that pulls out as a bed in the main space or a sleeping loft.
 Small homes have enough square footage to incorporate a full bedroom or two (or even three small ones).
 You’ll also have a full-size kitchen, living space, and possibly enough space for two bathrooms (one often being a half bath).

 • Outdoor Living.
 If you purchase a small home, you own the land.
 It’s up to you how you utilize it.
 Add a deck, patio, and even a pool down the line to (often) more than double the home's recreational space with outdoor living space.
 You might be “stuck” in one place, but that one place is yours to do what you like with.